November 21 – 25, 2011

 Over at 313@Somerset, the elephant sculptures were decidedly more fun, funky, and flamboyant.
 No wonder, they were designed by celebrity artists.
 Singaporean pop singer and playwright Dick Lee was inspired by 80s retro (think Kylie Minogue); he dolled up Zelda Zelliphant in pink zebra print, heart-shaped earrings, and curled lashes.
 British comedian Ricky Gervais could not contain his droll humor as seen in his elephant in drag, the Halloween-themed Hellaphunt, complete with devil horns and glossy red paint that conjured up a squeaky leather body suit.

 The exhibition also aimed for audience engagement.
 Mom tried her hand at designing her own art elephant, a contest that could allow you to see your design on an elephant sculpture in the following year’s exhibition.
-The finale is a charity fund-raising when the sculptures are auctioned off by Sotheby’s.
+The finale was a charity fund-raising when the sculptures were auctioned off by Sotheby’s.
 Part of the proceeds of this exhibition would go to The Asian Elephant Foundation and Wildlife Reserves Singapore Conservation Fund.

 But why should we all care?
 Because the extinction of the elephants is an indication of the disappearance of our life-sustaining wilderness.
 And because it is the decent thing to do.
-My elephant conservationist friend, Jim McIntosh, put it more poignantly in verse:
+My elephant conservationist friend, Jim McIntosh, puts it more poignantly in verse:

 Has an elephant emotion?Do they feel empathy?Has an elephant compassion?Do they show sympathy?We recognise those in each other,We feel so intimatelyBut are we so limited in our sensesWe don’t see them in other specie?